-NOTE: For solicitations funded by the Federal Transit Administration, see Paragraph 10.7.13 of this Manual for additional guidance on special requirements and restrictions.
+NOTE: For solicitations funded by the FTA, see Paragraph 10.7.9 of this Manual for additional guidance on special requirements and restrictions.

-2.2.172.2.11 Evaluation Criteria for Two-Step Design-Build Procurement Processes and the evaluation of such criteria will be specifically described within the solicitation documents for each step of the process.
+2.2.11 Evaluation Criteria for Two-Step Design-Build Procurement Processes

+The two-step design-build procurement process described in Paragraph 2.7.5 is a custom-designed solicitation, and the establishment of evaluation criteria and the evaluation of such criteria will be specifically described within the solicitation documents for each step of the process.
 Guidance for the development and evaluation of these solicitation documents shall be derived from the principles set forth in this Chapter 2.